Department of French and Italian

 4. Concentration in Literature and the Creative Arts.
 This track is designed for students wishing to combine work in French or Italian and a creative art, such as theater, music, dance, painting, film, and creative writing.
 Upon approval by the departmental representative, the student normally would take a minimum of eight upper-division courses: five in the relevant language and literature and three in the field related to the art of interest.
 In some cases, an original work of creation (e.g., paintings, prose, or poetry), or of performance (e.g., theater), may substitute for the senior thesis.
 In these cases, students will be required also to submit a substantial critical work of at least 6,000 but no more than 10,000 words (25-35 pages), in which they will position and discuss their creative work in relation to the historical and cultural context of the language in question.

 Important Note: Any upper-level French or Italian course taught in English will require all written work to be completed in French or Italian in order to count toward the concentration.

 Junior Papers.
 At the time of entering the department, and in all cases no later than spring of the sophomore year, students should discuss their likely area of interest with the departmental representative in order to make the attribution of junior advisers as appropriate as possible.
-The adviser will be assigned at the end of the Sophomore year.
+The adviser will be assigned at the beginning of junior year.
 Students should get in touch with their Junior Adviser and plan regular meetings.
 In consultation with their adviser, students will also choose the language in which they will draft their paper.
 Responsibility for making and keeping these arrangements falls on the student.